Adventure in the Galapagos!December 2–13, 2018

 Before the trip begins we will give you the contact information for our hotels to pass along to your loved ones.
 If you choose to bring your cell phone or tablet, you can use VoIP services such as Skype, WhatsApp, and FaceTime to connect with your loved ones at home, as well.

 Suggested Fitness Requirements

 What to Expect Physically in the Galapagos

 We will enjoy several snorkeling excursions in the Galapagos.
-We do recommend that you have tried snorkeling at least once before this trip (even if it’s just in a pool) although it’s not required.
-While you should feel comfortable in your swimming ability, you can always wear a life vest during these excursions in the water.
+We do recommend that you have tried snorkeling at least once before this trip (even if it’s just in a pool).
+While you should feel comfortable in your swimming ability, you can also wear a life vest during these excursions in the water.
 In fact, even strong swimmers sometimes like to wear a life vest just so they can have more fun floating and taking in the gorgeous underwater vistas around them.
 On our snorkeling excursions, we will jump from the boat into the water (or get help being lowered down) and will climb a ladder back into the boat.

 About the Altitude in Quito

 You will fly through Quito, Ecuador in order to get the Galapagos.
 Although you won’t be in Quito long, it’s still an impressive 2,850 meters (9,350 feet).
 If you fly through Quito, there is more to see and do there, should you arrive early.
 Alternatively, if you don’t go into Quito city and stay only near the hotels near the Quito airport, the altitude of that area is only approximately 8000’.
 That is the same altitude that airplanes are pressurized to and not likely to cause 99% of people any problems at all.
 Our hotel in Quito on December 2nd is by the airport at ~8000 feet.

 However, if you know you are sensitive to altitude or you plan on spending a longer time in Quito city after the trip, please read on: